 5. Physical Activity Tracking

-• Cardiovascular Exercise: Engage in at least 150 minutes of moderate-intensity aerobic activity each week.
-Tracking workouts can help ensure consistency and progress.
+- Cardiovascular exercise: Participate in 150 minutes or more of aerobic activity at a moderate intensity each week.
+Tracking your workouts will help you to maintain consistency and make progress.

 Long-Term Lifestyle Changes for Sustainable Weight Loss